Taking a Sahara Desert tour and riding camels into the orange-hued sand dunes was a big bucket list item of mine.

 Tours to Zagora are a little pricier than the day trip, obviously, but still a good value at under $50 per day – learn more about two-day tours here.

-You need a full three days to get to and from the Sahara, and if you can spare it, then I highly recommend it.
-In my opinion, the rock desert and palm oasis is nowhere close to how spectacular the Sahara Desert is, and as a result, it should only be booked if you have extremely limited time or funds and have a camel ride on your Morocco bucket list.
+In my opinion, the rock desert and palm oasis outside of Marrakech is nowhere close to how spectacular the Sahara Desert is.
+As a result, it should only be booked if you have extremely limited time or funds and have a camel ride on your Morocco bucket list.

 Book your 3 day Sahara desert tour here!